giuliofantuzzi/BSc-thesis/README.md

 ## R scripts
-Some brief information about the R scripts contained in this repository (more details in the scripts' header)
+Some brief information about the R scripts contained in this repository (more details in the scripts' headers)

 ### Preliminary analysis
 - `poisson_approximation.R` : analysis of Poisson as an approximation for Teams's Goals